Farooq Nazki

-Farooq Nazki is a poet, broadcaster and media personality from the Indian Union Territory of Jammu and Kashmir.
-He also served as Director Doordarshan & AIR Srinagar from 1986 to 1997 under Ministry of Information and Broadcasting (India).
-Besides media head and writing career, Nazki has also served as Editor "Daily Mazdoor" from 1960 a newspaper highlighting the problems labours class.
+Farooq Nazki (14 February 1940 – 6 February 2024) was an Indian poet, broadcaster and media personality from the Union Territory of Jammu and Kashmir.
+He also served as Director Doordarshan and erstwhile Radio Kashmir Srinagar (AIR Srinagar) from 1986 to 1997 under Ministry of Information and Broadcasting (India).
+Besides being a media head and having a writing career, Nazki also served as Editor "Daily Mazdoor" from 1960.
 This newspaper for the first time made conscious efforts to highlight the importance of labour in the valley.
 In 2000 he retired as its Deputy Director General.
 He was media advisor to two Chief Ministers: Farooq Abdullah (in 1983 and 1990–2002) and Omar Abdullah (2010).

+Nazki had multiple health issues prior to his death.
+He was on dialysis for some time, as his lungs were suffering from a serious disease.
+After suffering a heart attack, Nazki died at a hospital in Katra, on 6 February 2024, eight days before turning 84.